J7mbo/go-subdirectories-with-modules/README.md

 ### What have you done!?

-This is the simplest example of using subdirectories with go.
-It is not how the makers of go intended it to be used.
+This is the simplest example of using subdirectories with go (which is not how the makers of go intended it to be used).

+With go modules, we have app/directory/directory, which we didn't have before (I think!)

 Nevertheless, it's a step closer to being able to write cleaner code in separate files instead of 1 million line files.